 Physical Vapour Deposition (PVD) methods generally use magnetron sputtering or thermal evaporation systems.
 Metal thin films in the 10 to 20 nm thickness range are deposited at low rates (typically around 0.01 nm/s) on the basal plane of an internal reflection element.
 The low deposition rate and thickness provide a rough surface with an island structure which is known to contribute favourably to signal enhancement.

 From a practical standpoint, PVD methods are relatively quick and usually highly repeatable with a well-maintained system.
 Because the films are prepared in vacuum, it often takes several hours to pump the substrates down to base pressure.
 Deposition usually takes under an hour.
 Most PVD chambers can accommodate multiple substrates, allowing several metal layers to be prepared in parallel.
-This is particularly evident when using IRUBIS GmbH ATR wafers, which are inexpensive, small, and can be used with our J1W and J2W cells.
+This is particularly beneficial when using our microgrooved wafers, available for purchase in our web store.

 Chemical (Electroless) Deposition